TruebitProtocol/truebit-eth/README.md

 ```
 geth --goerli --rpc --unlock "0,1,2,3" --password /root/.ethereum/supersecret.txt --syncmode "light" --allow-insecure-unlock console
 ```
 Here `0,1,2,3` denotes the indices of the accounts you wish to use with Truebit OS.
-If we wanted to connect to mainnet instead of Görli, we would simply substitute `--mainnet` for `--goerli` in the incantation above.
+If we wanted to connect to mainnet instead of Görli, we would simply delete the term `--goerli` in the incantation above.
 Your Geth client should now begin syncing with the network and be up to date within a minute.
 If you are have trouble connecting to a light client peer, try the following.

 1. Exit `geth` (`Ctrl-C` or `exit`) and re-run the `geth` incantation above.